dana-team/hns-nqs-plugin/README.md

 ## About the ReservedResources

-The ReservedResources mechanism is a way to ensure we don't encounter resources shortage and `HNS` breakdown when dealing with
+The ReservedResources mechanism is a way to ensure we don't encounter resources shortage and `HNS` breakdowns when dealing with
 `Nodes` maintenance.
-It's works by giving the cluster's admins time to return the node to the cluster without recalculate the cluster's resources, and only removes the node's resources in a controlled way after number of hours that can be configured in the Config CR with the `ReservedHoursTolive` field.
+It works by giving the cluster's admins time to return the node to the cluster without recalculating the cluster's resources and only removes the node's resources in a controlled way after a number of hours that can be configured in the Config CR with the `ReservedHoursTolive` field.

 When we remove one of the nodes from the cluster a `ReservedResources` will be added to the CRD status:
 ```